switch-model/Switch-USA-PG-ReEDS/README.md

 The settings files (`pg/` directory of this repository) were originally prepared by Greg Schivley in May 2025 and uploaded to a reeds-ba branch of the PowerGenome/PowerGenome-examples repository.
-Matthias Fripp downloaded them from https://github.com/PowerGenome/PowerGenome-examples/tree/reeds-ba/ReEDS-BA and manually added settings to pg/settings/*.yml to customize it for this study.
-It is probably best to think of the *.yml files as being custom-written to define the inputs that are wanted for this particular study.
-Parts of these are also written automatically by `make_emission_policies.py`, discussed below.
+Matthias Fripp downloaded them to `pg/`from https://github.com/PowerGenome/PowerGenome-examples/tree/reeds-ba/ReEDS-BA and manually added or changed settings in pg/settings/*.yml to define inputs for this study.
+Parts of these files are also written automatically by `make_emission_policies.py`, discussed below.

 ## External data

-The most important category of external data are the standard PowerGenome inputs and resource profiles created by Greg Schivley.
+The most important category of external data are the standard PowerGenome input data and resource profiles created by Greg Schivley.
 These are documented in pg_data.yml and downloaded by the `download_pg_data.py` script.

-As noted in pg_data.yml, some of the files in the resource_groups folder had errors when downloaded from Greg Schivley's Google Drive, so we patched them with `patch_pg_existing_resource_groups.py` and then a few manually (as noted in that script), and uploaded the patched folders to Matthias Fripp's Google Drive for downloading by `download_pg_data.py`.
+As noted in pg_data.yml, several files in the resource_groups folder had errors when downloaded from Greg Schivley's Google Drive, so we patched them with `patch_pg_resource_groups.py` and uploaded the patched folders to Matthias Fripp's Google Drive for downloading by `download_pg_data.py`.
+If you would like to re-create these files directly from Greg Schivley's versions, you can just run `python patch_pg_resource_groups.py`.
+That will download data from Greg Schivley's Google Drive and use it to create `pg_data/existing_resource_groups-patched/` and `pg_data/ReEDS-cpas-patched/`.
+(In this case, you can remove references to these folders from the `download_gdrive_files` section of `pg_data.yml`.)

-Similarly, pg_data.yml points to a "retro" version of the PUDL database (mostly from EIA) that Matthias Fripp created by copying data from the August 2025 edition of PUDL into a new sqlite database with the PUDL schema used before December 2023.
+Similarly, `pg_data.yml` points to a "retro" version of the PUDL database (mostly from EIA) that Matthias Fripp created by copying data from the August 2025 edition of PUDL into a new sqlite database with the PUDL schema used before December 2023.
 The `make_retro_pudl_data.py` script does this.
 See that script for additional information.